Tersect-Browser/Tersect-browser/README.md

 Install the dependencies in the requirements.txt file `pip3 install -r /path/to/requirements.txt` the file is in `./backend/src/scripts` if you are in the root of the `tersect_browser` folder.
+- If errors in install here, cat the requirements.txt file and install each tool individually.
+If the numpy install gives errors, run without the version specification.

 Follow the installation instructions on the tersect-cli [GitHub page](https://github.com/tomkurowski/tersect?tab=readme-ov-file#macos) to install tersect CLI on your machine.

 Give the `add_example_dataset.sh` script write access by running `chmod u+x add_example_dataset.sh`.

 Run `./add_example_dataset.sh` to start generating the dataset.
 Feel free to grab a coffee while it runs 😉 (it takes some minutes).

+If seeing errors about python version such as: `env: python3\r: No such file or directory` , then it might be a unix line encoding error in the python scripts.
+Run the following dos2unix command, and just make sure you *don't* commit the changes to these scripts (will show up as unstaged .py scripts in git status).
+- `find {path_to}/Tersect-browser -type f \( -name "*.sh" -o -name "*.py" \) -exec dos2unix {} + `

 ### Additional Requirement For Running The Browser
 [RapidNJ](https://github.com/somme89/rapidNJ) is required for generating the phylogenetic tree under the hood, git clone the repository, and run make in the root.